3 Moringa Recipes For Your 16:8 Intermittent Fasting

 Step 1: Preheat the oven to 475 degrees F. Place the butter in a bowl and mash with a fork until smooth.
 Add the moringa and 1 teaspoon salt and stir until evenly combined.

-Step 2: Slide your forefinger gently under the skin of the chicken and loosen it from the breasts and thighs.
+Step 2: Slide your forefinger gently under the skin of the turkey/chicken and loosen it from the breasts and thighs.
 Using a spoon, stuff scoops of moringa butter underneath the skin of the breasts and thighs and press it so it spreads out evenly.
-Take any remaining moringa butter from the bowl (or that doesn't get underneath the skin), and rub it all over the outside of the chicken.
-Sprinkle the chicken generously with more salt and pepper.
+Take any remaining moringa butter from the bowl (or that doesn't get underneath the skin), and rub it all over the outside of the turkey/chicken.
+Sprinkle the turkey/chicken generously with more salt and pepper.

 Step 4: Bake the chicken for 20 minutes, then reduce the oven temperature to 400 degrees F and continue baking until the chicken is golden brown, the skin is crisp and an instant-read thermometer inserted into the thigh reads 160 degrees F, about 1 hour.

-Step 5: Remove the baking sheet from the oven and let the chicken rest for 10 minutes.
-Transfer the chicken to a cutting board and cut into serving pieces.
+Step 5: Remove the baking sheet from the oven and let the chicken/turkey rest for 10 minutes.
+Transfer it to a cutting board and cut into serving pieces.
 Scrape the leeks and pan juices into a bowl and toss together until evenly coated.
-Transfer the leeks to a serving platter and arrange the chicken on top of the vegetables.
-Spoon any pan juices over the chicken and sprinkle with the parsley.
+Transfer the leeks to a serving platter and arrange the baked meat on top of the vegetables.
+Spoon any pan juices over the chicken/turkey and sprinkle with parsley.

 Moringa Mushroom Soup